Kentucky Landlord-Tenant Law 2026: URLTA Cities, Deposits & Eviction Notices

 - Provide running water and reasonable amounts of hot water at all times

-- Maintain supplied appliances in good working order
+- Maintain supplied facilities and appliances, including elevators, in good and safe working order

 Tenant Maintenance Responsibilities Under §383.605